apereo/apereo.github.io/_posts/blog/2017-01-20-theart-of-mechanics.md

 ---
 layout:     post
-title:      Guy walk into an Auto Shop
+title:      Guy walks into an Auto Shop
 summary:    A true story inspired by real events.
 Seriously.
 Bryan Cranston has been approached for the role of the "Guy".
 date:       2017-01-20
 ---